 What’s On A Guidebook Web page?

-Guidebook Web pages are highly customizable and can display relevant information of your choosing.
+Guidebook Web pages are highly customizable.
 All Guidebook Web pages will contain the guide’s General Information section, which includes your custom guide branding, the guide description, location, and dates.
 Your Guidebook Web page has the same privacy setting as the mobile guide.

 You can further customize your General Information section by adding in Guidebook Web page-exclusive information (these details will only appear on Guidebook Web), and a custom call-to-action button to direct your audience to your website, an important sponsor's website, or a single livestream to a virtual conferencing tool.